Recaro: Recaro Aircraft Seating

 Recaro Aircraft Seating is a developer and manufacturer of aircraft seats.
 The Aircraft seat production began in 1971 under license under the name Recaro Aircomfort, initially in Stuttgart.
 From 1983 the entire production takes place in Schwäbisch Hall.
 Recaro Aircraft Seating GmbH & Co.
 KG also has production plants in Poland, South Africa, the USA and China in addition to its headquarter in Schwäbisch Hall.
 Recaro is the producer of the Recaro CL3710, one of the most renowned and popular long haul economy-class seat used on more than 50 airlines worldwide.

 In 2004, Recaro Aircraft Seating took over the majority of AAT Composites in South Africa - a company that manufactures products for the aviation industry from fibre composites.

 Recaro Gaming

 Since the beginning of 2018, Recaro Gaming GmbH & Co.
 KG, based in Stuttgart, has been part of the Recaro Group.
 The company presented the first gaming seat prototype at Gamescom 2018 in Cologne.

 Recaro as Licensor

 Recaro Automotive Seating

 The Recaro Automotive Seating division, a manufacturer of car seats, was sold to US automotive supplier Johnson Controls in 2011.
 In 2016, Recaro Automotive Seating evolved to ownership under automotive supplier Adient following the spin-off from Johnson Controls.
-In 2020, Adient sold RECARO Automotive to a privately held entity and is headquartered in Clinton Township, MI, USA.
+In 2020, Adient sold RECARO Automotive to Raven Acquisitions LLC and is headquartered in Clinton Township, MI, USA.